Teach Them To Budget And The Rest Is Easy.

 Wendy’s: Located on campus and also considered to be very inexpensive.
 They have added some healthier menu items.

-Oishii Japanese & Hibachi: 141 NW 20th St Boca Raton, the great thing about this place is its right near campus and it is super cheap and good, $9.50 for a steak habichi meal that comes with a soup and a salad. (also comes with the standard hibachi rice and vegetables)
+Oishii Japanese & Hibachi: 141 NW 20th St Boca Raton, the great thing about this place is its right near campus and it is super cheap and good, $9.50 for a steak hibachi meal that comes with a soup and a salad. (also comes with the standard hibachi rice and vegetables)

-Swifty’s Market: 2001 NW Boca Raton blvd, it looks like a gas station without the gas from the outside, but inside is a sub market where they make awesome hot and cold subs, their philly cheesesteak is known as the best in boca, it’s also fairly cheap.
+Swifty’s Market: 2001 NW Boca Raton blvd, it looks like a gas station without the gas from the outside but inside is a submarket where they make awesome hot and cold subs, their Philly cheesesteak is known as the best in Boca, it’s also fairly cheap.

 Munchiez: 158 NW 20th St, another sub place but has a fun and cool vibe, awesome curly fries that they actually include in some of their subs, it’s almost like a fast food sub place, unhealthy but very good and popular among FAU students.

 Yokohama Sushi: Located on Federal Highway.
-A favorite at any time of the day, however, their best prices are during their late night happy hour.
+A favorite at any time of the day, however, their best prices are during their late-night happy hour.

 Blaze Pizza: Located on Federal Highway.
 Create your own artisanal pizza or choose from one of their own signature pizzas.
-Gluten-free dough available.
+Gluten-free dough is available.